Amir-Mohamad/my-personal-website/docs/main.md

 ## How we handle Category feature ?
 With M2M relationship
-we had too many problem while using it with polymorphism system
+we had too many problems while using it with polymorphism system